-The budget figures are those approved by the Council in its Long Term Plan 2024-34.

-The budget figures have been prepared in accordance with NZ GAAP, using accounting policies that are consistent with those adopted in preparing these financial statements.
+The comparative 2023/24 figures are for those approved by the Council on its Annual Plan 2023/24.
+The plan figures have been prepared in accordance with NZ GAAP, using accounting policies that are, or will be, consistent with those adopted by the Council for the preparation of the financial statements.

-Cost allocation
+Cost allocation Tiritiringa utu